amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - black box testing
     - aims at testing software without knowing its internal structure
     - usually built on specifications
-    - focused on "what" rather than "how"
+    - focused on what rather than how
 - white box testing
     - verifies inner workings of software
     - derived from source code rather than specifications